ParisNeo/FaceAnalyzer/README.md

 ## Introduction
 FaceAnalyzer is a library based on mediapipe library and is provided under MIT Licence.
 It provides an object oriented tool to play around with faces.
 It can be used to :
+0. Detect faces using the mediapipe library
-1. Extract faces from an image
+1. Extract faces from an image (either a box around the face or a face contour cut without background)
 2. Measure the face position and orientation
-3. Measure eyes openings
+3. Measure eyes openings and orientation in 3D space
 4. Detect blinks
-5. Extract the face from an image (useful for face learning applications)
+5. Get the 2D gaze position on a predefined 3D plan(s) allowing to understand what the user is looking at
 6. Compute face triangulation (builds triangular surfaces that can be used to build 3D models of the face)
 7. Copy a face from an image to another.
+8. With the help of facenet model, you can use FaceAnalyzer to recognize faces in an image (a ful example is provided under examples/OpenCV/face_recognizer_facenet)
+9. A simple face recognition algorithm based on face landmarks is also presented as an example.

 ## Requirements
 This library requires :